 The structure was manufactured by western Iowa-based Accu-Steel Inc., which has almost 20 years of experience in engineering fabric-covered buildings.
 The company, with offices and its plant near Templeton and Carroll, touts its buildings as being ideal for the fed cattle industry.

 Leuthold would agree.

-Read the full story to hear more from Leuthold about the benefits for his cattle operation and why he would recommend an Accu-Steel cattle building or agriculture building to others – and another one for himself.
+Read the full story to hear more from Leuthold about the benefits of his cattle operation and why he would recommend an Accu-Steel cattle building or agriculture building to others – and another one for himself.